muratk3n/thirdwave/en/README.md

 ---

 Talked abt that before; see the [South Korean](2018/06/guiding-regulation-south-korea.md) example.
-It's the invisible hand approach, with a caveat, it is government's hand. 😶
+It's the invisible hand approach, with a caveat, the invisible hand is government's 😶

 "How can government push for faster Internet speeds?"